SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-2-nested-loops-exam-problems/overview.md

 # Chapter 6.2.
 Nested Loops – Exam Problems

 In the previous chapter we introduced **nested loops** and how to use them to **draw** different kinds of **figures on the console**.
+Now we shall solve a few exam problems to gain more experience.

+## Nested Loops – Quick Review

 We learned how to print figures with different sizes, thinking of an appropriate logic to construct them using **single and nested** `for` loops in combination with various calculations and program logic:

 ```csharp
 for (var r = 1; r <= 5; r++)